List of Boy Meets World characters: Jedidiah and Rhiannon Lawrence

 Jedidiah (Peter Tork, Michael McKean, and Mark Harelik) and Rhiannon Lawrence (Annette O'Toole and Marcia Cross) are Topanga's estranged parents.
 Dialogue suggests they were married at the same age as Cory Matthews and their daughter, Topanga, however their relationship is not as strong due to Jedidiah's (off-screen) extramarital affair with a woman named Marie.

 For Topanga's sake and without her knowledge, Jedidiah and Rhiannon spend years in counseling in an effort to salvage their marriage.
 Topanga stays with her aunt, Prudence Curtis (Olivia Hussey), in Philadelphia during the attempt.
 After their reconciliation failed, they eventually divorced.
 Rhiannon kept their house in Pittsburgh, while Jedidiah moved into an apartment.
 Their separation caused Topanga to doubt whether her relationship with Cory would last, which led to her breaking their engagement.
 However, touched by Cory's perseverance, Topanga ultimately gives their love another chance.
-They are also both seen at Cory and Topanga's wedding, where Jedidiah walks her down the aisle.
+It's implied that they both made up, as they are also both seen at Cory and Topanga's wedding, where Jedidiah walks her down the aisle and later pulls Cory and Shawn apart when they fight.
 By the time of the events of Girl Meets World, Topanga and Cory are shown happily married with two children.

 Rhiannon is obliquely referred to by her granddaughter Riley at the end of "Girl Meets 1961", an episode centering on Rhiannon's mother, Rosie McGee.